 IBC approval is not grant-specific and there is no need to submit multiple protocols for different funding sources if the same methodologies are used.
 IBC approval is for 3 years regardless of the funding period.
 A new protocol must be submitted every three years.
 Minor modifications to approved protocols, such as NIH becoming a funding source, protocol associates, or project location, may be submitted with the Protocol Amendment form as long as the modification is described and appropriate changes to SOPs are also submitted.
 If a change occurs in any other item(s), such as gene, vector, organism, virus or toxin used; Biosafety level; NIH classification; or any substantive change to the procedures or SOPs to be used, a completed IBC Biosafety Form must be submitted.

 The NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines) requires OUHSC to provide appropriate training for Principal Investigators (PIs) and laboratory staff regarding laboratory biosafety and implementation of the NIH Guidelines.
 Moreover, the Centers for Disease Control and Prevention (CDC) require training for persons working with infectious materials and toxins.
-IBC training is found at http://www.ouhsc.edu/ibc/training/default.asp .
+IBC training is found on OnPoint and you must be assigned the training in order to complete it.
+Please contact your supervisor and/or payroll coordinator if you have not been assigned this training.

-Effective January 18, 2008, the IBC will require that all personnel identified on any submitted IBC protocol be current for biosafety training and will hold those IBC protocols until such time as the identified personnel become current.
-All personnel listed on the protocol must complete the appropriate modules found on the IBC training website.
+The IBC will require that all personnel identified on any submitted IBC protocol be current for biosafety training and will hold those IBC protocols until such time as the identified personnel become current.
+All personnel listed on the protocol must complete the the biosafety training.

 The IBC, through the Biological Safety Officer (BSO), will verify that laboratory facilities to be used in a proposed protocol are sufficient before the protocol is approved.
 The laboratory will be surveyed periodically by the BSO/Environmental Health and Safety Office to verify continued compliance with safety requirements and sufficient and appropriate laboratory facilities are used.
 In addition,the BSO reviews renovation and construction plans for laboratory facilities on behalf of the IBC.
 Any concerns that cannot be resolved are forwarded to the full Committee.